sveltejs/language-tools/packages/svelte-check/README.md

 | `--diagnostic-sources <js,svelte,css>`                          | A list of diagnostic sources which should run diagnostics on your code.
 Possible values are `js` (includes TS), `svelte`, `css`.
 Comma-separated, inside quotes.
 By default all are active.
 Example: `--diagnostic-sources "js,svelte"`                                                                          |
 | `--threshold <error\|warning>`                                  | Filters the diagnostics to display. `error` will output only errors while `warning` will output warnings and errors.                                                                                                                                                                                             |

+### FAQ

+#### Why is there no option to only check specific files (for example only staged files)?

+`svelte-check` needs to know the whole project to do valid checks.
+Imagine you alter a component property `export let foo` to `export let bar`, but you don't update any of the component usages.
+They all have errors now but you would not catch them if you only run checks on changed files.

 ### More docs, preprocessor setup and troubleshooting

 [See here](/docs/README.md).